My Favourite Hikes in Kananaskis (So Far!)

 When facing Spray Lakes Reservoir, you’ll see the trail to Wind Tower continue up the slope on your left (ignore the sheep trail going down into the forest).
 For the next hour, this second part of the hike curves wide all around the mountain; you’ll need your hands frequently to scramble over rock faces and small cliff bands.
 I loved walking through these trees, scrambling over the boulders and getting increasingly better views of the lake below.
 Watch for cairns when the path fades; the route isn’t always super obvious but it’s nevertheless difficult to get lost.

-The third part of the hike starts when the earthy and rocky trail becomes a scree slope.
-The path follows a steep scree path straight up to the top, with small switchbacks here and there.
+The third part of the hike (the longest and toughest) starts when the earthy and rocky trail becomes a scree slope.
+The path follows a steep scree path straight up to the top, with a few small switchbacks here and there.

-Mount Lougheed to your right will loom larger and larger as you ascend, and the iconic Three Sisters mountain will gradually emerge from its hiding place to your left.
+Mount Lougheed to your right will loom larger and larger as you ascend, and the iconic Three Sisters will gradually emerge from their hiding place to your left.
 Many hikers I crossed here complained of the interminable upward slog, but keep at it.
-You’ll reach the summit of the tower in about another 60 - 90 minutes.
+You’ll reach the summit of the tower in about another 90 minutes.

 Enjoy the incredible 360 views from the top; it’s taken you roughly 3-3.5 hours to get up here and the views are unparalleled.
 Watch for the sudden, sheer vertical cliffs; it’s an unsurvivable fall.
 Bring a good wind jacket and hold on to your belongings; Wind Tower has earned its name.

-The return down is a steep slide down the same way you ascended; hiking poles and hiking boots (as opposed to running shoes) are a tremendous help here.
+Your return will be a steep slide down the same way you ascended; hiking poles and hiking boots (as opposed to running shoes) are a tremendous help here.
 It will take you 1.5-2 hours to descend.
 Don’t let the loose scree intimidate you; lead with your heel and slide down.
 Once you get back down to the wildflowers and the trees, the trekking feels pretty breezy again.

 Chester Lake MAP